 For this exact purpose you may need an Admin Panel which allows you to:

 - Manage lists of products.
 That is, changing the status (available/sold out), disabling items, etc.

 - Track current orders.

 - Access the statistics.
-It includes numbers and types of sold items during a certain period of time, conversion rate, revenue, returns, etc.
+It includes numbers and types of sold items during a certain period of time, the conversion rate, revenue, amount of returns, etc.

 🤖 Tech Stack For Your eCommerce Website